What Does Google Photos Cloud Exclamation Mark? 6 Solutions Here

 Way 6.
 Transfer Google Drive files to another account

 If there are many important files in Google Drive and you do not want to delete them, you could transfer these files from one Google Drive account to another.
 The traditional way to transfer files between cloud drives is troublesome, it will waste too much time with downloading and uploading.
 We recommend you use an easy 3rd-party tool like CBackup to copy Google Drive folder to another account directly and automatically.

 CBackup is a stable and professional cloud backup service, which supports backup files between cloud storage services (include Google Drive, OneDrive, Dropbox, etc) for free.
 You could cloud to cloud backup your files without downloading and uploading.
 Let’s learn how to transfer files from one Google Drive account to another.

 Step 2.
-Go to Added Clouds > Add Cloud, select Google Drive and click Add, then follow the instructions to authorize the Google Drive account.
+Go to My Storage> Add Cloud, select Google Drive and click Add, then follow the instructions to authorize the Google Drive account.
 You can repeat this operation until all your cloud drives have been added.

 ✎Note: The storage of your added cloud drive account can be combined into a large backup space in CBackup, which can effectively solve the problem of insufficient cloud storage.

 Step 3.
 Then click Backup Tasks > New Task to create a cloud to cloud backup task.

 Step 4.
 Click Add Source to add Google Drive as the backup source, click Add Destination to add another cloud drive account as the backup destination.